awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-create-OpsItems-from-CloudWatch-Alarms.md

 **To configure an existing alarm to create OpsItems**

-1. Install and configure the AWS Command Line Interface \(AWS CLI\), if you have't already\.
+1. Install and configure the AWS Command Line Interface \(AWS CLI\), if you haven't already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.